Diego-Espindola/100-Days-of-Code-The-Complete-Python-Pro-Bootcamp/README.md

-# 100 Days of Code: The Complete Python Pro Bootcamp for 2023
+# 100 Days of Code: The Complete Python Pro Bootcamp

-Welcome to my 100 Days of Code journey with The Complete Python Pro Bootcamp for 2023!
+Welcome to my 100 Days of Code journey with The Complete Python Pro Bootcamp for 2024!
 This repository documents my progress, projects, and learning experiences throughout the bootcamp.
+While it may extend beyond the traditional 100 days, the goal is to code consistently day after day.
 ## About

 This repository contains: